 Under what authority is the IESO permitted to collect information about me and what privacy rules does it comply with?

 The IESO is a not-for-profit corporation without share capital established under the Electricity Act, 1998.
-This Act and the Ontario Energy Board Act, 1998, give the IESO the authority to collect personal information about you and your energy-related activities.
-The IESO complies with the privacy protection rules contained in Ontario's Freedom of Information and Protection of Personal Information Act (FIPPA).
+The Ontario Energy Board Act, 1998, and sections 6(1)(i) and 6(1)(p) of the Electricity Act, 1998, give the IESO the authority to collect personal information about you and your energy-related activities.
+The IESO complies with the privacy protection rules contained in Ontario's Freedom of Information and Protection of Privacy Act (FIPPA).

 What types of information does the IESO collect and use about me and how does the IESO use the information?